Federica-Rike/Theses/README.md

 # Theses
-This repository contains my BSc and MSc Thesis.
+This repository contains my BSc and MSc Theses.
 Give credits if you use anything.